betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 growing set of distributed developers collaborating on PETSc.
 Technology refresh can represent a lot of work.
 Proper planning, prototyping and testing can help to make it go more smoothly.

-### Autho bios
+### Author bios

-Mark Miller is a computer scientist supporting [WSC](https://wci.llnl.gov/about-us/weapon-simulation-and-computing) program at [LLNL](https://www.llnl.gov) since 1995.
+Mark Miller is a computer scientist supporting the [WSC](https://wci.llnl.gov/about-us/weapon-simulation-and-computing) program at [LLNL](https://www.llnl.gov) since 1995.
 He is a contributor to [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit)